OGRIN0/React-learning/README.md

+Medico

-#Medico - react app for online appointment booking system.
+Your one-stop solution for online appointment booking.